The Seventies & Eighties

 In 2019, Laid Back received the prestigious Danish award "Pioneer of the Year"

-2019 is definitely a special year for Laid Back marking 40 years of making music in the same studio in Copenhagen, the studio where it all began.
+2019 was a special year for Laid Back marking 40 years of making music in the same studio in Copenhagen, the studio where it all began.
+Laid Back celebrated their anniversary by releasing their 12th studio album "Healing Feeling".